 - A piece of string or ribbon for closing ceremony (3 feet long, thicker than thread and thinner than rope)

 - Hand Drum (any kind, more than one is fine, but we will have extra drums to share)

-- Optional: Djun djun, or any extra ‘sounds’ that you would like to contribute (gongs, chimes, bilaphones, etc)
+- Optional: Djun djun, or any extra ‘sounds’ that you would like to contribute (gongs, chimes, bilaphones, shakers, bells, etc)

 Internet and Cell Reception

 Cellular phone reception is good for most carriers.
-There is (usually) a (slow) internet connection in the Lodge.
+There is (usually) a slow and intermittent internet connection in the Lodge.

 The Camp Environment

 Camp Mokuleia sits right on the beach.
 You will enjoy the peace and tranquility of island living in a comfortable yet rustic camp setting.
 Because we are close to nature, be prepared to protect yourself from the elements such as wind, rain and insects.
 It is preferred not to bring food into your room or tents.
 If you do, please make sure you use airtight containers to prevent attracting insects.
 The climate in Hawaii at this time of year is very pleasant.
 It is warm with an occasional light rain and scattered rainbows across the ocean.
 Cooling tradewinds keep the climate comfortable.
 Camp is casual, and light clothing is all you will need.
 A sweatshirt, long pants and covered shoes for evening is sufficient.
 Swimming is at your own risk.
 There is nice beach swimming in front of the camp.
 It is a turtle preserve protected by a reef.
 The water is calm in the morning and often choppy in the late afternoon evening.
 Reef shoes and fins are recommended.
 Many turtles will be swimming nearby.
 Look but do not touch!